Thursday, April 2, 2026

 Looking back, I see that moment differently.

-What seemed like a coincidence…
+What felt like a coincidence…

-was actually a small moment of grace.
+was actually a moment of grace.

 I was being invited to listen.